AnyverseAddons/incabin/README.md

 - Allow variability by dynamically changing the asset's exposed materials
 - The add-on randomly picks a suitable material for every child seat it places in the cabin
 - The seat belt configuration applies to baby child seat with babies as well (only normal placement)
+- New wrong seatbelt place positions: `LapBeltUnder` and `UnderShoulderLapBeltUnder`

 ## Configure Anyverse Studio the use the add-on
 In Anyverse Studio User Settings, set the 'Python addons folder'  to your local repo directory.